vrmeet/thexr/DO_THIS_NEXT.md

 NEXT:

+write test for:

+when getting a message for entity created and contains both shape and transform make sure shape is processed first or allow transform to still work even if processed later

 fix deep merge, or get rid of it.  enforce shallow keys and a patch or put API.  usually it's just one entity or component that we want to update